oVirt/ovirt-site/source/documentation/architecture/architecture.html.md

 *   One or more hosts (nodes), on which we run virtual machines (VMs)
 *   One or more storage nodes, which hold the images and ISOs corresponding to those VMs

-Also, usually an idendity service is deployed aside the engine, to authenticate users and administrators for ovirt-engine.
+Also, usually an identity service is deployed aside the engine, to authenticate users and administrators for ovirt-engine.

 The nodes are Linux distributions with VDSM and libvirt installed, along with some extra packages to easily enable virtualization of networking and other system services.
 The supported Linux distributions to date are Fedora 17 or oVirt-node, which is basically a stripped-down distribution containing just enough components to allow virtualization.